 - Utilise a range of information technology tools for work based learning and personal development

 - Develop skills of interpersonal and adaptive communication necessary to perform as a Hospital Engineering Technologist

 - Apply knowledge and skills to improve competence in the workplace

 - Demonstrate awareness of life-long learning

 You will undertake a variety of modules, covering a range of hospital engineering disciplines:

 Year 1: Engineering science, health and safety and infection control in hospitals, personal progress portfolio, and building services technologies.

 Year 2: Decontamination, medical gases, HVAC, water hygiene, fire safety and electrical services, and management principles.

-Your course will be delivered across four teaching blocks to coincide with four study weekends held at Eastwood Park.
+Your course will be delivered across four teaching blocks to coincide with four study weekends.
 In each year, 120 credits are delivered across an academic year.

 You need to be in relevant employment and an appropriate job role.